schneidernicholas/CS314-Guides/React/file-structure.md

 ## `test`
 This is where all of the test cases can be found.
 Follow the directory structure to create a Component.test.js file for each component we need to test.
 Make note of `test/sharedMocks.js`, where you can use and add new mock cases, such as for a sample JSON TripFile.
 These can then be imported to any number of test cases to be used.

+## Examples

+Some examples of things we're looking to add and how that might correspond to the project file structure.

+> **Example #1:** Looking to add a new button that queries an API for some result to mark on the map.

+In this case, we can break this down into some categories to help us see what files to create:
+- UI
+    - Button
+- Functionality
+    - API request, process result, send back to UI to handle
+- Test
+    - A test case for each of these things.

+Now that we understand how we want to break down our code, let's cater it to the project's file structure.
+By category, this is how our list would correspond to the correct file directory:
+`UI` goes in `src/components`
+`Functionality` goes in `src/utils`
+`Test` goes in `test`

+So, we would end up with a new or edited component in `src/components` that has a `<Button>`, which `onClick` calls a function from a file in `src/utils` you either added to or created for this purpose to have something processed, then handles the result of that.

+What determines if you create a new component or add to an existing one depends on what you are adding.
+If it is a simple button you are adding to a menu, then it likely does not need it's own component.
+However, if it's a search bar with a results area, it may need multiple components added.
+The same goes for whether or not you add to an existing util or create a new one.
+If the functionality you are adding pertains to places for example, add to the existing `utils/places.js` file.
+On the other hand, if it's something not currently covered by any util file category, you may need to create a new one, such as one for saving or uploading files.